Dear the Crypto/Web3 community across the world:

 We have also spoken with one of the leading warehouse construction firms in Kampala, and a steel fabricated warehouse 15m wide, 50m long, and 9m high (the size recommended by Alvan Blanch) will cost Ugx 380m (or $106,442) excluding VAT (18%).
 Together with VAT, and all the needed groundwork/preparations, the warehouse will cost ~$150,000.
 This brings the total cost to $707,000.

 Lastly, Alvan Blanch has also said that CFR Kampala (where Alvan Blanch itself carries the plant equipment from the UK directly to Kampala, rather than Mombasa), will cost an additional GBP 27,000 or $37,000 — and has said that, with taxes (on plant equipment in Uganda), there is no clear estimate of how much we will pay (or not pay).
-So, we will just have set aside another $50,000 both for taxes and hire of a crane, forklift & personnel lifting equipment.
+So, we have simply set aside another $50,000 both for taxes and hire of a crane, forklift & personnel lifting equipment.
 This is what brings the total project cost to $814,000.

 (*GBP to USD conversions are based on local forex rates).